aimanhimi/Semantic-Phishing-URL-Detection/README.md

 ## Dataset
 The model is a tuned Random Forest trained on the PhiUSIIL dataset and an tested on an unrelated dataset  (JISHNU K S KAITHOLIKKAL).
-The training dataset includes:
+The training and testing dataset include respectively:
 - **134,850 legitimate URLs** and **100,945 phishing URLs**.
-The test dataset includes:
 - **345,738 legitimate URLS** and **104.438 phishing URLs**